Super Parents on the Autism Journey

 A licensed marriage and family therapist, Brianne now stays home to care for her three sons.
 She felt her expertise was not enough for Corbin, who needed full-time ABA therapy in addition to a full-time mom.
 She was drawn to Hopebridge because of the care they showed her son and her family from the beginning, but their therapy team knows she is a key driver in his progress as well.

 Her involvement with his therapy team has paid off.
 Brianne described Corbin as a “little pinball who would run back and forth” when he first began at Hopebridge, but has since worked his way from learning to sit for 30 seconds at a time, currently able to sit for up to 10 minutes.
 He used to run around the house with his food but now eats at the table and cleans what he drops.
-He is potty trained and was able to use the restroom in a public place when attending the Festival of Lights at the Cincinnati Zoo.
+He is toileting independently and was able to use the restroom in a public place when attending the Festival of Lights at the Cincinnati Zoo.
 Since starting at the center, Corbin learned to sign and uses PECS to communicate.

 “Brianne has done a ton of research into autism and goes above and beyond to serve as a strong advocate for her kids.
 Her involvement in educating her community to raise awareness for ASD is admirable.”
 Ashley told us.